-Unfortunately, GBU’s library only covers the TRC1.
+Unfortunately, GBU’s library only covers the TRC1 library.
 If you wish to have products, e.g. lentivirus particles from the TRC1.5 or 2 shRNA libraries you need to purchase these products from different distributors.
 Your options are:

 The p24 test measures the p24 capsid protein from lentiviruses and gives you a titer value, i.e. p24 protein concentration (pg/ml).
 We determine the p24 concentration for all lentivirus products we produce and for our internal lentivirus control.
 Only exceptions are the TRC and CRISPR gene sets; with these lentivirus products we only test one clone.
 Customers can also order the p24 titer test for their own lentiviruses.

-The p24 test is only suitable for the lentivirus particles, and it cannot be exploited for retrovirus particles.
+The p24 test is only suitable for the lentivirus particles, and it cannot be used for retrovirus particles.